AJMansfield/Intelligence-Core-Public/kttu02.md

 "Or not give ... not let you in."

 The meaning was clear.
+The guard &mdash; probably more customs official &mdash;
-The guard expected a bribe, in exchange for some kind of ID card or token you'd need to be allowed in the city.
+  expected a bribe, in exchange for some kind of ID card or token you'd need to be allowed in the city.

 As much as the memory associated with that ring pains you, it still wasn't one you wished to give up.